Prasanna28Devadiga/Stock-Trading-Bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A reinforcement learning based stock-trading agent built using Deep-Q Learning and Experienced Replay.
+A reinforcement learning based stock-trading bot built using Deep-Q Learning and Experienced Replay.

 ### Built With